tomasherceg/dotvvm-docs/Controls/businesspack/AutoComplete/control.md

 Renders a `TextBox` control with the auto-complete feature.

-You can use this control to let the user select from a pre-defined collection of strings, or let him to enter his own.
+You can use this control to let the user select values from a pre-defined collection, or let him to enter his own.